beatcracker/Powershell-Misc/README.md

 The best way to use provided functions is a [dot-sourcing](http://ss64.com/ps/source.html).

-Dot-sourcing runs a script in the current scope so that any functions, aliases, and variables that the script creates are added to the current scope.
+Dot-sourcing runs a script file in the current scope so that any functions, aliases, and variables that the script file creates are added to the current scope.

 #####In PowerShell console\PowerShell ISE script pane